eemeli/prettier-plugin-properties/README.md

 # Prettier for .properties Files

 Adds support to Prettier (v2.3 and later) for [`.properties`](https://en.wikipedia.org/wiki/.properties) files.
-To use, just install it:
+To use, install it:

 ```
 npm install --save-dev prettier-plugin-properties
 ```

-Prettier should then automatically detect and use the `'dot-properties'` parser for `.properties` files.

-For more information, see [Prettier plugins documentation](https://prettier.io/docs/en/plugins.html).
+and then add it to your [Prettier plugin configuration](https://prettier.io/docs/plugins).

 ## Configuration